 Application process:

-Interconnecting Customer submits an Expedited/Standard application filled out properly and completely (Exhibit C).
+Interconnecting Customer submits an Expedited/Standard application, including any associated attachments, filled out properly and completely (Exhibit C).
+The Company shall review the project in accordance with the design established in the Interconnection Application, including any Operating Profile that has been specified so long as it adequately identifies the control methods used in accordance with Section 4.3.

 Company acknowledges to the Interconnecting Customer receipt of the application within 3 Business Days of receipt.